Libertarian socialism: Democratic socialist

 There was a strong left-libertarian current in the British labour movement and the term "libertarian socialist" has been applied to a number of democratic socialists, including some prominent members of the British Labour Party.
 The Socialist League was formed in 1885 by William Morris and others critical of the authoritarian socialism of the Social Democratic Federation.
 It was involved in the new unionism, the rank-and-file union militancy of the 1880s–1890s, which anticipated syndicalism in some key ways (Tom Mann, a New Unionist leader, was one of the first British syndicalists).
 The Socialist League was dominated by anarchists by the 1890s.

 The Common Wealth Party was inspired by Christian socialism as well as libertarian socialism.
-Others in the tradition of the ILP and described as libertarian socialists included G. D. H. Cole (the founder of guild socialism and influenced by Morris), George Orwell, Michael Foot, Raymond Williams, and Tony Benn.
+Others in the tradition of the ILP and described as libertarian socialists included G. D. H. Cole (the founder of his own version of guild socialism and influenced by Morris), George Orwell, Michael Foot, Raymond Williams, and Tony Benn.
 Another is former Labour Party minister Peter Hain, who has written in support of libertarian socialism, identifying an axis involving a "bottom-up vision of socialism, with anarchists at the revolutionary end and democratic socialists [such as himself] at its reformist end" as opposed to the axis of state socialism with Marxist–Leninists at the revolutionary end and social democrats at the reformist end.
 Another mainstream Labour politician who has been described as a libertarian socialist is Robin Cook.